 In the next few sections, you will come to know how to navigate around SPSS and use some of the important features of the IBM SPSS Statistics software.

 With the help of IBM SPSS Custom Tables, the SPSS statistics data could be summarized at ease.
 The summarized statistical data could be presented as a presentation or in a tabular format.
-Custom tables enable analytical capabilities, that helps the user to learn from their own data.
+Custom tables enable analytical capabilities, that help the user to learn from their own data.
 With the help of advanced features, one can build a table that can be easily understood as well as interpreted by those who are even not familiar with the SPSS analysis.
 With custom tables, the survey results could be presented using any of the following:

 With custom tables, one can customize the layout and format of the table.
 They can exclude any particular field, while can also manage the missing values.
 They can change the labels and formats before presenting it.
 The tables can be previewed and modified until the desired form of output is generated.
 Further, the output of the table can be controlled, and multiway information could be represented in a two-way table, with the help of available formats.
 Last but not least, with Custom Tables, one can automate the table building.
 The automation can be prototyped on an existing complex table structure, while similar kind of tables can be built automatically once the new dataset is available.